Photography 11

 Assignment: The assignment calls for you to go out and photograph images that represent identity without representing the face in the image.
 We are drawn to faces and generally they are the focal point of our imagery when included.
 When you do not include the face that requires the viewer to visually travel about the entire frame to find meaning.
 Photograph images that conceptually, theoretically or abstractly represent your subject.
 You should incorporate the figure in some way but it can just be parts of the body, a reflection or shadow.
 Do not forget to actively use of rules of composition and depth of field when capturing your subjects.

-1 contact sheet (20 images, your best! - must include date, aperture, shutter speed and ISO), order images so the ones that you are most proud of are at the top of your contact sheet.
+1 contact sheet (20 images, your best! - must include date, aperture, shutter speed and ISO), order images so the ones that you are most proud of are at the top of your contact sheet :)

-3 edited images - sized 8.5" by 11" at 300 dpi (resolution), saved as jpegs
+3 final edited images - sized 8.5" by 11" at 300 dpi (resolution), exported as jpegs